top of page

 Critical Minerals

-Minerals necessary for the industrial objectives of a country or company.
+Minerals that are necessary for the industrial objectives of a country or company.
 Most of these have supply chain vulnerabilities.

 Strategic Minerals